 The hard-hitting rock music in the background adds to the atmosphere, and it’s perfect.

-Tool was ahead of its time in many ways.
-This song is one of the best examples.
+The band was ahead of its time in many ways and Vicarious is one of the Tool songs that exemplify this.
 It talks about how folks are glued to their televisions, hoping to see tragedy and violence.

 People hope to see these stories and images and live vicariously through them.
 People are still crowding coliseums looking for bloodshed, just like in the past.